UniPiTechnology/evok/docs/apis/webhook.md

 !!! note

-    After you change configuration you must restart the Evok with the command `systemctl restart evok`.
+    After you change configuration, you have to restart the Evok with the command `systemctl restart evok`.

 ```bash title="Output"
  * Serving Flask app 'server'